by Larry Carley copyright 2022 AA1Car.com

 There are advantages and disadvantages of self-driving cars and driverless autonomous vehicles to consider:

 Drunk drivers cause roughly one third of all traffic accidents and fatalities.
 If a vehicle can take over for an intoxicated driver, that should greatly reduce the number of alcohol-related accidents and deaths.
-That's a good thing, right?
-The downside it that the number of tickets and arrests for DUI could plummet, causing a severe drop in revenue for local government and DWI/DUI lawyers.
-Insurance companies would also take a hit because they couldn't jack up your insurance rates for a DUI because there wouldn't be a need for DUI enforcement.
-DUI would become a non-issue (assuming the vehicle could prevent an intoxicated driver from taking the wheel).
+Distracted driving has also become a leading cause of car accidents.
+Keeping drunks off the road and eliminating the need to keep your eyes on the road should be a good thing, right?
+The downside it that the number of tickets and arrests for DUI could plummet, causing a severe drop in revenue for local government.
+Insurance companies would also take a hit because they couldn't jack up your insurance rates for a DUI.
+On the other hand, they would be paying out fewer claims for accidents caused by distractred driving too.

 Self-driving and driverless autonomous vehicles would obey all posted speed limits and traffic control signs.
 This would reduce the danger of speeding in work zones, school zones and congested traffic.
 But it would also reduce a huge source of income for local and state governments that comes in the form of speeding ticket and other traffic citations.
 This, in turn, might reduce the need for so many traffic cops, red light cameras and speed cameras.